Could White House Drama Derail Your Portfolio?

 DOES THE STOCK MARKET HAVE A COMMANDER IN CHIEF?

-From the day after the election through June 30, 2017, the S&P 500 Index was up more than 14%, the Dow Jones industrial average gained 18%, and the NASDAQ composite rose 19%.4 Those three positive gains in market value may be a sign that things will continue to perform well in spite of all the turmoil around us.
+From the day after the election through June 30, 2017, the S&P 500 Index was up more than 14%, the Dow Jones industrial average gained 18%, and the Nasdaq composite rose 19%.4 Those three positive gains in market value may be a sign that things will continue to perform well in spite of all the turmoil around us.

 It could be argued that business-friendly White House policies helped encourage those positive numbers.
 It could also be said that the ongoing controversies we’ve seen have simply not made a dent on an eight-year global bull market that keeps chugging along because other factors are equally important.

-Outside factors—beyond politics—often have a greater sway on the performance of markets than what the person behind that desk in the Oval Office does.
-The release of the latest iPhone from Apple potentially could move the needle on equity market more than the ongoing investigation of the president.
+Outside factors - beyond politics - often have a greater sway on the performance of markets than what the person behind that desk in the Oval Office does.
+The release of the latest iPhone from Apple (NASDAQ:AAPL) potentially could move the needle on equity market more than the ongoing investigation of the president.

 UNDERLYING FACTORS THAT GOVERN THE STOCK MARKET5